Division of Biostatistics

 660 S. Euclid Ave.

 St. Louis, MO 63110-1093

-Since genetic epidemiology is a multidisciplinary field, we expect applicants to come from a variety of backgrounds, but primarily those who have earned a terminal degree such as physician scientists and other clinical investigators, particularly postdoctoral fellows and people with terminal degrees in other (related) disciplines who seek to gain expertise in genetic epidemiology.
+Since genetic epidemiology is a multidisciplinary field, we expect applicants to come from a variety of backgrounds.
+However, most who apply to this program have earned terminal degrees, such as physician-scientists and other clinical investigators, particularly postdoctoral fellows and people with terminal degrees in other (related) disciplines who seek to gain expertise in genetic epidemiology.
 All prospective students must provide evidence of basic skills in genetics, mathematics and computer programming through course work, documented experience or by passing a proficiency exam.